This page is designed to answer the following questions:

-For example, if the individual is nodding whilst you are speaking, and clarifying what you say, it probably means that they are listening and attentive and you should continue.
-If the individual looks confused, it may indicate that they do not understand and you may need to rephrase what you are saying in different words.
-If they are avoiding eye contact and looking in the opposite direction it may mean that they don’t like what you are saying or aren’t interested, so you may need to try a different approach or try again later.
+For example, if the individual is nodding whilst you are speaking and clarifying what you say, it probably means that they are listening and attentive, and you should continue.
+If the individual looks confused, it may indicate that they do not understand, and you may need to rephrase what you are saying using different words.
+If they are avoiding eye contact and looking in the opposite direction, it may mean that they don’t like what you are saying or aren’t interested, so you may need to try a different approach or try again later.

 Some reactions may be related to the environment or the situation and have no bearing on what you are communicating at all.
 Therefore, it is important to do your best to make an individual as comfortable as possible before the conversation starts to ensure they are receptive as possible to what you are saying.

 Environmental factors can include:

 And situational factors can include:

 - An unexpected meeting

 - Feeling rushed and not having enough time to converse properly

 You may be able to identify the reasons for an individual’s discomfort by observing them during the conversation.
 For example, if they are shivering, it could indicate that they are cold, and you can offer them a blanket or turn the heating up.
 Or if they seem tired and unresponsive, it may tell you that they should get some rest and the conversation should be rescheduled.